westonwork/TickItBugTracker/README.md

   1. Minimalist Design Style

      Since tackling bugs can be stressful for the developer, I wanted to incorporate a minimalist design to the app with a heavy use of whites and clean simple lines.
 The navigation page is simple to allow the developer to leave it open on a screen and not feel cluttered or chaotic, but invoke a sense of calm and order.
+Fun fact: the app name is a play on words...
+Tick as in the type of bug!

   2. User Features